Business Intelligence - TWRT

 ResourcesÂ

-You can perform resource workload analyses by user or group, allowing you to see if the resource is overloaded for the work item period.
+You can analyze resource workload by user or group, allowing you to see if a resource is overloaded for the duration of the work item.
 You can also identify bottlenecks and communicate resource requirements in a timely manner.Â

 ActivationÂ

-AdaptiveWork projects and work items have five defined states that can be set by project managers and work item managers (but not by resources or reviewers).Â
+AdaptiveWork projects and work items have five defined statuses that can be set by project managers and work item managers (but not by resources or reviewers).Â

-Task control panel in Planview Adaptive Work.
+Task dashboard in Planview Adaptive Work.
 Draft (Draft): The planning phase.
-Scope of project work, budget, and resources.Â
+Project scope, budget, and resources.Â

-Viewing projects in a list in Planview.
+Viewing projects in list view in Planview.
 Active (Active): When your project is ready to begin.
-It has complete scope, complete resources, and is ready to start execution, it does not matter if it has not reached its planned start date.
-Tasks and milestones can have dependencies on predecessor tasks and milestones, so even though a task may be active, it may still not be executable.Â
+It has a complete scope, all the necessary resources, and is ready to start execution, even if it hasn’t reached its scheduled start date.
+Tasks and milestones can have dependencies on predecessor tasks and milestones, so even though a task may be active, it may not yet be executable.Â

-Comparison of resources in projects in Planview Adaptive Work.
-On Hold (On hold): Sand an individual project or work item has been interrupted for some reason, such as: The the customer postpones a decision, The the budget is exhausted.Â
+Comparison of project resources in Planview Adaptive Work.
+On Hold (On hold): SIf a project or individual work item has been suspended for any reason, such as: The client postpones a decision, The the budget has been exhausted.Â

-Planview Adaptive Work interface: detailed project plan and schedule Cancelled (Canceled): The individual project or work item will not be executed.Â
+Planview Adaptive Work Interface: Project Plan and Detailed Schedule Cancelled (Canceled): The project or individual work item will not be executed.Â

-Planview Adaptive Work Dashboard: Progress Chart and Resource Allocation Completed: No additional work is planned.
-You can work with Active and Draft work items in the same project.
-In fact, there may be some items in your project that are on hold or even canceled.Â
+Planview Adaptive Work Dashboard: Progress Chart and Resource Allocation Completed: No further work is planned.
+You can work with both Active and Draft work items in the same project.
+In fact, there may be some items in your project that are on hold or have even been canceled.Â

 Eduardo Salerno

 Eduardo Salerno is a specialist in IT portfolio and project management, with extensive experience in Planview implementations and digital transformation.
-At TWRT, he leads initiatives that connect business strategy with technological execution.
+At TWRT, he leads initiatives that bridge the gap between business strategy and technological execution.

 Scroll up